chongshengzhang/Multi_Imbalance/README.md

 *If you have any problems, please do not hesitate to send us an email: 2834335964@qq.com; henucs@qq.com

-Before running the program, please add the folder 'test' and all subfolders to the path.
+Before running the software, please add the folder 'test' and all subfolders to the path.

 (1).
 The folder 'codeBoost' contains 5 Boosting methods：AdaBoost.M1, AdaC2.M1, SAMME, AdaBoost.NC, PIBoost